Skip to content

 Germany Withdraws Support for Israel in Gaza Court Case

-Last week, a German foreign ministry spokesperson announced that Germany will not intervene on Israel’s behalf in the genocide case at the International Court of Justice - a major reversal from its January 2024 declaration.
+Last week, a German Foreign Ministry spokesperson announced that Germany will not intervene on Israel’s behalf in South Africa’s case at the International Court of Justice, alleging Israel was committing genocide in Gaza—a major reversal from its January 2024 declaration.
 At the time, they had been a major defender of Israel and had argued that South Africa’s case had “no basis.”

-The foreign ministry claimed that their reversal is somehow tied to their priority for defending themselves against charges brought to the ICJ by Nicaragua, charges that Germany had violated the Genocide Convention and international law by its military and financial support for Israel’s actions in Gaza, including weaponry sent to Israel.
-Germany also backed up Israel politically, including suspending their funding of the UN Relief and Works Agency.
+The Foreign Ministry claimed that their reversal is somehow tied to their priority for defending themselves against charges brought to the ICJ by Nicaragua, charges that Germany had violated the Genocide Convention and international law by its military and financial support for Israel’s actions in Gaza, including weaponry sent to Israel.
+Germany also backed up Israel politically, including suspending their funding of the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
 Since Nicaragua’s case against Germany is not new, having been brought in 2024, it is not clear what Berlin has recently discovered about their legal defense that prompts their reversal.
-However, given the ongoing actions of the Netanyahu administration, it is pretty clear why they would want to disassociate from their previous position.
+However, given the ongoing actions of Israel’s Netanyahu administration, it is pretty clear why they would want to disassociate from their previous position.

-The announcement that Germany has withdrawn their support for Israel is taken up by Einar Tangen in his Asian Narrative blog as an indicator that: “What is emerging is not a sudden rupture but a gradual decoupling.
+The German announcement was taken up by Chinese-American analyst Einar Tangen in his Asian Narrative blog as an indicator that: “What is emerging is not a sudden rupture but a gradual decoupling.
 The structures that once anchored U.S. and Israeli influence in the Middle East are loosening, replaced by a more fluid and contested order.
 Legal proceedings in The Hague, diplomatic shifts in Europe, and strategic recalculations in the Gulf are all manifestations of the same trend.

 “In this context, the South Africa v.
 Israel case is less an anomaly than a signal.
 It points to a world in which power is more diffuse, alliances more conditional, and legitimacy as important as force.
 For Israel and the United States, the challenge is not only to respond to the case itself but to the global perception that they have become rogue states.”